ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 #### Values with different types

-The `diff` shows expected and actual values, preceded by the type within angle brackets.
+The `diff` shows expected and actual values preceded by the type within angle brackets.

 ***Example:***